 Couragion is a website that helps match students to STEM careers.
 Kids begin by answering a questionnaire that asks them about their values.
 They then use sliders and drag and drop their choices to signify the importance of things such as travel, recognition, creativity, and variety in their work.

 Based on the results of the survey, students are allocated quests into various STEM-related career options such as food scientist, patent attorney, or product manager.
-Quests include a role model who shares both what they love and don't love about their job.
+Quests include videos of role models who share both what they love and don't love about their job.
 Kids watch videos, read fact sheets, play games, and take quizzes.
-Points are earned as they progress through each quest.
+They earn points as they progress through each quest.

 Couragion's drag-and-drop selections can be particularly helpful if a student is having an internal debate about something like the number of years of schooling they're willing to complete after high school.
 Sliders allow kids to characterize themselves in a more nuanced way; instead of simply saying they never want to work alone, students can indicate that most of the time they would like to work with someone else.
 One of the most helpful tools for kids is the Profile Builder.
-After learning about a career, such as a physician assistant, kids drag and drop cards into briefcases based on their values.
+After learning about a career, such as physician assistant, kids drag and drop cards into briefcases based on their values.
 For example, they decide how important it is to select the number of days they work or how they would feel about taking a virology course.
-Couragion allows kids to not only learn about other careers but also determine whether or not they match their interests and strengths.
+Couragion allows kids to not only learn about other careers but also determine whether or not those careers match their interests and strengths.

 No one has reviewed this tool yet.
 Be the first to share your thoughts.Add your rating